The Correct Way Of Drinking Water

 1. It is better to drink water while sitting than while standing.

-2. You should drink it slowly and avoid gulping down large volumes of water in a single breath.
+2. You should drink it slowly and avoid gulping down large volumes of water in a

 3. Tepid water is best to drink and it is advised to avoid drinking ice cold water.